juliangruber/running-death-overdrive/README.md

   Listen to Running Death's album Overdrive.

   > Music as a node module!
-This lets you stream 128kb MP3 straight from the terminal.
+Stream the album in 128kb MP3 straight from the terminal.

   > To download or order the album in full quality, go [here](https://runningdeath.bandcamp.com/album/overdrive).